SpinRite

-SpinRite is run from a bootable medium (such as a CD, DVD or USB memory stick) on a PC-compatible computer, allowing it to scan a computer's hard drive and file system.
+SpinRite is run from a bootable medium (such as a CD, DVD or USB flash drive) on a PC-compatible computer, allowing it to scan a computer's storage medium.
 It does not depend on the operating system installed on the computer.

 History

 SpinRite was originally written as a hard drive interleave tool.
 At the time SpinRite was designed, hard drives often had a defect list printed on the nameplate, listing known bad sectors discovered at the factory.
 In changing the drive's interleave, SpinRite needed to be able to remap these physical defects into different logical sectors.
 SpinRite therefore gained its data recovery and testing capabilities as a side-effect of its original purpose.
 Drive interleave has long ceased to be an issue, but SpinRite continued to be developed, now using its remapping as a data recovery tool.